sverma1999/sensor-fault-detection/sfd_project/README.md

   - **model.yaml:**
 - **docs:** This folder contains the documentation of the project in the form of images and markdown files.
 - **flowcharts:** This folder contains the flowcharts of the project in the form of images.
+- **mlruns:** This folder is created by MLFlow to store the model experiment logs.
 - **sensor:** All the code related to the sensor project goes here.
   - **cloud_storage:** Code to manage files across cloud goes here.
   - **components:** For creating independent components of the project, such as data ingestion, data preprocessing, model training, model prediction etc...